walla2sl/datasciencecoursera/GettingCleaningData/CourseProject/CodeBook.md

 dt_merged_averaged - the result of taking the average of all measures in dt_merged, broken down by subject_id and activity_name

 ##Data Files
-activity_labels.txt - list of activity ids with associated label (or name)
+activity_labels.txt - list of activity ids with associated activity label (or name)

 features.txt - list of all feature names